atarazana/gramola-operator/part-2-2.md

 ![Gramola Operator Installed](./images/openshift-gramola-installed.png)

-Create an instance of AppService:
+# Deploying Gramola 0.0.1 using the Gramola Operator

+In order to deploy Gramola we need to create an instance of AppService.
+The main and in this case only CRD handled by the operator:

 ![Gramola Operator New AppService](./images/openshift-gramola-new-appservice.png)